mtvbrianking/multi-auth/readme.md

 I Need help!
 ---
-Feel free to [open an issue on Github](https://github.com/mtvbrianking/multi-auth/issues/new).
+Feel free to [open an issue](https://github.com/mtvbrianking/multi-auth/issues/new).
 Please be as specific as possible if you want to get help.

 Reporting bugs
 --